dosaic/dosaic/Plugins/Persistence/S3/README.md

 ## Registration and Configuration

-### File Storage
+### File Storage with pre defined buckets

-To use the file storage functionality, first define an enum for your buckets:
+To use the file storage functionality with a pre defined bucket list, define an enum for your buckets:

 ```csharp
 public enum MyBucket